 During elections and referendums, the theater has been used as an educative tool where people get education of the benefits of taking part in a referendum or an election.
 Using play-writings, the theater is able to educate voters on the benefits of registering as a voter and taking part in democratic processes in the country.
 In addition, the theater gives important information that enables it audience to select the best political leaders during the elections.

-Many thanks to our sponsors this week at Birmingham Tree and Stump.
-Be sure to check out their site if you’re in the market for the best tree removal Birmingham has to offer.
+Many thanks to our sponsors this week at Chicago Plumbers.
+Be sure to check out their site if you’re in the market for the best Chicago plumber we have ever had the pleasure of working with.
 We owe our site to generous support from sponsors like them!